Definition - What does Follistim mean?

 For men with hypogonadotropic hypogonadism, Follistim is given twice to three times weekly for 3 to 4 months until normal testosterone levels have been reached.
 Follistim is often used in combination with other fertility medications.

 The most common side effects include headache, injection site redness or pain, and abdominal discomfort.
 In men, Follistim may cause breast enlargement or acne.
-In women, Follistim may cause multiple births or a condition call ovarian hyperstimulation syndrome (OHSS).
+In women, Follistim may cause multiple births or a condition called ovarian hyperstimulation syndrome (OHSS).
 Women should contact their doctor immediately if they have extreme abdominal bloating or pain up to two weeks following taking the medication.